 OLED vs LED

 Looking for a new TV but confused by the different types of picture tech?
-We tell it straight with our guide to OLED vs LED...
+Our guide to OLED vs LED can help…

 So what’s the difference?
 We explain…

-Most LED TVs aren’t really LED.
-Instead the screen is made up of LCD, or liquid crystal, pixels.
-These pixels are illuminated by tiny LED lights to create your TV’s picture.
+The screen is made up of LCD, or liquid crystal, pixels.
+Tiny LED lights illuminate these pixels to create your TV’s picture.
 They’re either backlit or edge-lit.

 How does it work?